carter/blueprint-rails/README.md

 ## Rails 3.1

-To use it in your application, just include this gem in your Gemfile like
+To use it in your application, just include this gem in your Gemfile:
-this:

     gem 'blueprint-rails'